cloudfox/sKugies/30 - Tutorials/Programming/01 - Foundation/Variables.md

 >  When you hit the max or min value it will wrap around.
 If you add 1 to a max value u-char then all of a sudden it is back to 0; This can be hard to troubleshoot when operating with larger numbers.

 ---------------------
-#### **Floating points**
+#### Floating points
 Floating points are our fractional or decimal values.
 These values are not always completely accurate due to the conversion from binary.
 You can use the larger types to increase precision but it will never be perfect unless you are dealing with values that cleanly divide by 2, i.e. 0.5, 0.25, 0.125, 0.375(0.25 + 0.125), etc..
 Even then you will eventually run into problems with smaller and smaller values.

 > [!note]
 > If you want to know more about it I'd recommend looking at some videos showing the conversion.
-The main takeaway I want you to get from this is that they don't have perfect precision and for comparison you should often look to see if they are close to each other rather than exact matches.
+[Computerphile Vid](https://www.youtube.com/watch?v=PZRI1IfStY0)The main takeaway I want you to get from this is that they don't have perfect precision and for comparison you should often look to see if they are close to each other rather than exact matches.

 | Type        | Size | Range                            | Precision |
 | ----------- | ---- | -------------------------------- | --------- |